jfairbank/redux-saga-router/README.md

 Key                 | Description
 --------------------|--------------------------------------------------------
-`shouldFallThrough` | Determines whether route matching should take into account all matching rules
+`matchAll` | Determines whether route matching should take into account all matching rules

 ## Navigation